 By a large window, surrounded by representatives of the Free Nations, stood a wizened old crone from the Inca Empire.
 She wore a bright red cloth dress with shawls layered over it.
 The cloth looked finely woven, and the multi-levels of color highlighted the overall redness of the look.
 Toklo wondered how she could stand so many layers in this heat.
 Better to be one of the much lighter dressed representatives of the Free Nations that stood around her.
 Their clothing looked made mostly of feathers and gold and little else.
 Toklo was jealous as he looked down at his own seal skin, thin but still too hot.

 The Inca would be here representing not only themselves but the Zulu.
-Both countries had expanded into Europe with the Zulu in the Islands, and the Inca ruling Portugal and the Romans.
+Both countries had expanded into Europe first with the Zulu going into the Islands, and the Inca ruling Portugal and the Romans.
 The Inca had also spread into Africa when the Zulu had spread into the Caribbean.
 The two had signed a ceasefire some generations ago creating the Free Nations as a buffer which spread from the Caribbean over into Africa.
 The Free Nations were filled with the mixing of both cultures and peoples.
-The two larger nations had grown close in helping these new nations enter into the world stageas independent nations.
-It was likely the Zulu granting of Independence to the European Islands was another experiment along these lines.
+The two larger nations had grown close in helping these new nations enter into the world stage as independent nations.
+It was likely the Zulu granting of Independence to the European Islands was furthering the experiment along these lines.

 Toklo could not help but smile at the sight of the Hawai’ian noble making eyes at him from her small court of sycophants in the corner.
 They were likely plying her with trade questions, and begging gossip from across the waters.
 There might even be several requesting permission to travel through the Empire, or visit within it here and there.
 She wound them around her finger like an expert tactician.
 She was dressed in greens and tans of palm and grass.
 Purple flowers circled her head like a crown.
 She seemed unbothered by the heat.
 Toklo winked at her, and she smiled.
 They both knew the score between their nations, he looked around to break that eye contact.